 Memorial Day Garden of Flags - Boston Common

 The Massachusetts Military Heroes Fund creates a garden of flags on Boston Common for Memorial Day weekend to represent Massachusetts service members who gave their lives defending our country.
 The completed garden is a breathtaking tribute to the true meaning of Memorial Day and a powerful message of community support to the families of the fallen heroes.
+Free

 Play Date - Institute of Contemporary Art, Boston